Nathan Buckley: Collingwood Football Club

 After months of speculation, Buckley signed a 5-year deal with the Collingwood Football Club and in July 2009, Collingwood Football Club President Eddie McGuire produced a succession plan in which senior coach Malthouse was to hand over the coaching reins to club legend and assistant coach Buckley at the end of the 2011 season.
-He was the assistant coach under senior coach Malthouse for the 2010 season, including being part of the club's coaching panel in the club's 2010 Premiership victory, and in the 2011 season; he then became senior coach in 2012, having taken over from Mick Malthouse, as part of the planned transition in the two year succession plan, initially signing for a period of three years as senior coach of the Collingwood Football Club.
+He was the assistant coach under senior coach Malthouse for the 2010 season, including being part of the club's coaching panel in the club's 2010 Premiership victory, and in the 2011 season; he then became senior coach in 2012, having taken over from Mick Malthouse, as part of the planned transition under the two year succession plan, initially signing for a period of three years as senior coach of the Collingwood Football Club.

 Collingwood under Buckley began the 2012 season shakily, losing to Hawthorn in round 1 and being thrashed by Carlton in Round 3.
 However, they recovered to win their next ten matches and finish the home-and-away season in fourth place with a record of 16–6.
 They were defeated by Hawthorn in the Qualifying Final before bouncing back to defeat West Coast in the semi-final.
 However, they lost comfortably to eventual premier Sydney in the Preliminary Final at ANZ Stadium to bring an end to the 2012 season.

 2013 started poorly for the Magpies under Buckley, slumping to a 5–4 record after 9 games.
 They couldn't quite find the consistency of previous seasons and finished the year in sixth place with a 14–8 record.
 They played Port Adelaide in their Elimination Final at the MCG and slumped to a shock 24-point loss, which caused Buckley to call into question the club's culture.

 Buckley's contract was extended until the end of 2016 by Collingwood in early March 2014; however, Collingwood produced a poor performance in round 1 and lost to 2013 grand finalists Fremantle by 70 points.
-They ended up missing the finals to finish 12th partly due to an injury crisis.
-Collingwood's 2015 season fell into two distinct halves.
-After round 11 (with a bye in round 12), the Pies' record was 8-3, including a gutsy win against Essendon on Anzac Day on the 100th centenary of the Gallipoli landing.
+They ended up missing the finals to finish 12th at the end of the 2014 season partly due to an injury crisis.
+Collingwood's 2015 season under Buckley fell into two distinct halves.
+After round 11 (with a bye in round 12), the Pies' record was 8–3, including a gutsy win against Essendon on Anzac Day on the 100th centenary of the Gallipoli landing.
 They were fourth on the ladder.
-Post-bye Collingwood won just two of the remaining 11 games and finished out of the finals again, 12th on the ladder with an overall 10-12 record.
+Post-bye Collingwood won just two of the remaining 11 games and finished out of the finals again, 12th on the ladder with an overall 10–12 record.
 A lop-sided fixture and injuries contributed, but Buckley came in for criticism too.
 During this period Buckley was rebuilding Collingwood's playing list extensively.
 Buckley's personal connection with young GWS star Adam Treloar helped secure the player for Collingwood in the 2015 trade period.